Dunholm : The Birth of Durham 990 to 1031

 1016 – Cnut outmanoeuvres Uhtred

-Uhtred has led an army into the West Midlands to trouble Cnut but the king moves up the eastern flank of the country into Lincolnshire and crosses to York.
+Earl Uhtred of Northumbria, supporting Æthelred the Unready’s son, Edmund Ironside, has led an army into the West Midlands to trouble Cnut but Cnut moves up the eastern flank of the country into Lincolnshire and crosses to York.

 1016 – Uhtred assassinated

-King Cnut has appointed a Norwegian called Eric Hlathir as Earl of York, and Eadulf Cudel of the house of Bamburgh as the Earl of Northumbria north of the Tees.
+King Cnut has appointed a Norwegian called Eric Hlathir (a Norwegian) as Earl of York, and Eadulf Cudel (brother of Uhtred) of the house of Bamburgh as Earl of Northumbria north of the Tees.
 Cnut is dividing England into earldoms.
 Mercia is given to Leofric and East Anglia to Thorkell.

 1018 – Durham territory grows

 The territory of the Bishops of Durham, which will develop into County of Durham, is expanding.
 Lands acquired by Bishop Aldhun since 995 include territory in the Tees and Wear valleys from Styr and Snaculf – the latter giving Bradbury, Mordon, Sockburn and Girsby – while Norton and Stockton have been acquired from Ulfcytel.
 Escomb and Aucklandshire in the Wear Valley, which belonged to an earl called Northman, also now belong to the bishop.

 The Scots under Malcolm II have defeated the Northumbrians under Eadulf Cudel in the Battle of Carham on Tweed.
 Northumbrian territory from Edinburgh to the Tweed is seized by the Scots.
 Cnut is in Denmark.
 Aldhun, the Bishop of Durham, has died, heartbroken by the defeat at Carham.

 1022 – Bede’s bones pinched